-Required functions and levels of performance can be specified either in terms of nominal (standard) fire resistance rating, generally given in national fire regulations or, where allowed by national fire regulations, by referring to fire safety engineering for assessing passive and active measures.
+Required functions and levels of performance can be specified either in terms of nominal (standard) fire resistance rating, generally given in national fire regulations or by referring to fire safety engineering for assessing passive and active measures.

-Supplementary requirements concerning, for example:
+Supplementary requirements concerning, for example

-- the possible installation and maintenance of sprinkler systems; - conditions on occupancy of building or fire compartment; - the use of approved insulation and coating materials, including their maintenance are not given in this document, because they are subject to specification by the competent authority.
+- the possible installation and maintenance of sprinkler systems, - conditions on occupancy of building or fire compartment, - the use of approved insulation and coating materials, including their maintenance, are not given in this document, because they are subject to specification by the competent authority.